hyoujeen/hyoujeen.github.io/_posts/2025-06-08-could-ipados-become-more-like-macos.md

 This is where I'm conflicted.

 macOS clearly has numerous advantages.
 But, today's Windows PC laptops are catching up in competition with their AMOLED displays, 2-in-1 form factors, etc. <i>in addition to</i> the more readily available and customizable software AND hardware.
 Broadly speaking, I would say it's a close call <i>at minimum</i> between Windows PCs and macOS computers.
 As someone who currently uses a Samsung laptop, however, I still find myself missing the benefits that macOS has to offer.
-And iPadOS has its limitations.
+And iPadOS, while similar in ways to macOS, has its limitations.

-That said, I'd be excited to see Apple innovate further by bringing more macOS-like features to iPadOS.
+I'd be excited to see Apple innovate further by bringing more macOS-like features to iPadOS.
 The latest iPad Pro model already has a stunning OLED display.
 If the iPad could function as a hybrid mix of tablet and computer, Apple might be able to match Windows PCs' 2-in-1 form factor.
 Although, the question would still remain for Apple in such a case: how much of an overlap between macOS and iPadOS would be justifiable from a development standpoint and in light of consumers' typical use cases?

 Until that day comes, Windows CMD + Windows Subsystem for Linux (WSL) will keep me relatively content.

+<i>Screenshot from [https://9to5mac.com/2025/04/13/ipados-19-be-more-like-macos-overhaul/](https://9to5mac.com/2025/04/13/ipados-19-be-more-like-macos-overhaul/){:target="_blank"}</i>